fdb-git/briefcli/README.md

 ```

 ### The help() function
 It is used by _help_ command to print user documentation.
-The CONF array is also availabe here.
+The CONF array is also available here.
 ```bash
 function help {
     echo 'Return a string with usage text'